 1. Concise subject line

 Joe Sullivan: Again, this is just hypothetical.
 I’m writing this as if I were a part of a manufacturing organization.

 Or if you don’t, then we’ve got to go back and do some customer research and interviews and voice of customer work and collect that stuff.
-But if you know the things that these people care about because you hear it directly from their mouth regularly because you’ve gathered these things through customer interviews, then you put that stuff at the forefront and that needs to be in your email subject line, in my opinion, because it’s going to get them to open it.
+But if you know the things that these people care about because you hear it directly from their mouths regularly because you’ve gathered these things through customer interviews, then you put that stuff at the forefront, and that needs to be in your email subject line, in my opinion, because it’s what’s going to get them to open it.

 Again, you know what those things are.
 If you know this buyer persona then you know what these things are.
 And so let’s connect to the pain they’re feeling or the goal that they’re trying to accomplish and the thing they’re trying to do in their daily job.

 And this is going to be different if you’re talking to a plant manager versus some kind of engineer or a CFO or a CEO.
 So you got to think about who the recipient is here.
 And of course, this doesn’t necessarily work when you’re mass emailing a bunch of people, but I’m advocating for a more personalized approach here anyway.

 Joe Sullivan: Number four, value is created for the prospect by offering a genuinely helpful resource.
 So the one we did here is we said, “okay, I’ve got one to pass along an article our crew wrote titled five ways to reduce downtime in your manufacturing facility.”